 Trump Will Be Sworn In With Same Bible As Lincoln And Obama

-Donald Trump and Barack Obama don't agree on much, but when Trump takes the oath of office to succeed Obama on Friday, there will be one small but symbolic similarity on display.
+For all their differences, when Donald Trump takes the oath of office to succeed Barack Obama on Friday, one small but symbolic similarity will be on display.
 Trump will place his hand on the Bible that President Lincoln used at his first inauguration, the same one President Obama used at both of his swearing in ceremonies.

+The Lincoln Bible was purchased for the 1861 inauguration by Supreme Court Clerk William Thomas Carroll.

 Trump will also use his personal Bible, given to him by his mother when he graduated from Sunday school in 1955, according to a statement from the Presidential Inaugural Committee.